 Module number Module name Responsible lecturer INF- VERT4 Advanced System Architecture Prof. Dr. Wolfgang Lehner wolfgang.lehner@tu-dresden.de Contents and qualification objectives Students can independently develop new concepts and solutions for the analysis, design, validation and operation of complex system architectures.
 They consider both functional and nonfunctional aspects such as effort, costs, real time, fault tolerance, security and data protection.
 Furthermore, they are able to consider new research-oriented problems in this area under possible economic and social effects.
 The contents of the module can be chosen by the students: Operating systems, databases, computer networks, fault tolerance, data protection and data security.
 Teaching and learning methods The module includes courses in the amount of 10 SWS (semester weeks) and the self-study.
 At least 4 SWS lectures and 2 SWS exercises are to be chosen from the INF-VERT4 catalogue of the Faculty of Computer Science.
 4 SWS lectures, exercises, seminars and internships listed in the catalogue can be freely chosen.
 Some courses of this module can be offered in English.
 The catalogue will be announced as usual at the faculty, at the beginning of each semester, including the language of the courses.
 Prerequisites for participation Competences to be acquired in the module INF-BAS4 System Architecture, in particular basic knowledge of databases (relational databases, Entity Relationship Model, XML data model), computer networks (transmission methods, network technologies, Internet protocol mechanisms), operating systems (memory and process management, quantitative methods, process communication) and security (multilateral security, protection targets, attack models, security mechanisms).
-Usability The module is one of seven compulsory elective advanced modules in the Master's programme in Computer Science, of which one is to be chosen, and one of seven compulsory elective advanced modules in the Diploma programme in Computer Science, of which one is to be selected.
-It is also one of four compulsory elective advanced modules in the Diploma programme in Information Systems Engineering, of which one must be chosen.
+Usability The module is one of seven compoundables in the Master's programme which one is to be chosen, and on advanced modules in the Diploma Science, of which one is to be sele compulsory elective advanced mogramme in Information Systems E be chosen. me in Computer Science, of e of seven compulsory elective programme in Computer cted.
+It is also one of four dules in the Diploma pro-